swiftlang/sourcekit-lsp/Contributor Documentation/Modules.md

 ### BuildServerProtocol

-Swift types to represent the [Build Server Protocol (BSP) specification, version TODO](TODO).
+Swift types to represent the [Build Server Protocol (BSP) specification](https://build-server-protocol.github.io/docs/specification).
 These types should also be usable when implementing a BSP client and thus this module should not have any dependencies other than the LanguageServerProtocol module, with which it shares some types.

-FIXME: Add link for BSP and version

 ### BuildSystemIntegration